damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

 #### *3. Describe nominal geometry and its allowable variation by using symbolic language on drawing such as Geometric Dimensioning and Tolerancing (GD&T).*

- *It cab define in [2D drawing native files](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Documentation/3.%20Design/Structural%20model/Mechanics/README.md#2-modelling-a-design-in-native-file-format)*
+ *It can define in [2D drawing native files](https://github.com/OPEN-NEXT/wp2.3_template/blob/main/Documentation/3.%20Design/Structural%20model/Mechanics/README.md#2-modelling-a-design-in-native-file-format)*

 #### *4. Material selection*